charmoniumQ/PROBE/docs/benchmark_suite/README.md

 1. Fork and exec are close in feature-space, probably because programs usually do both.

 2. cd and shell-echo are near each other.
-   I is surprising that blastn is also near cd and shell-echo, but they both have similar cputime-to-walltime ratios.
+   It is surprising that blastn is also near cd and shell-echo, but they both have similar cputime-to-walltime ratios.

 3. Many of the CPU-heavy workloads are grouped together, under lm-protection-fault.